 What he's talking about with the Iroquois Gas Company is that they built a 1.6 mile stretch of underground pipeline through Sandy Hook in order to provide additional gas to the northeast of the country.

-This was proposed in 2007, and you can find a Newtown Bee article discussing the suggested plans.
+You can find a Newtown B article discussing the suggested plans.

 If you do look up that article, you'll find that this plan was to build not a new pipeline, but to build an additional pipeline to supplement the one they'd already built back in 1989, which finished construction in 1991.

-So, the big issue that they ran into was that there were a number of houses that had been built in the area since 1991 that would make it almost impossible to just wantonly build another stretch of pipe.
+So the big issue that they ran into was that there were a number of houses that had been built in the area since 1991 that would make it almost impossible to just wantonly build another stretch of pipe.

 And in order to do so, they would, quote, need to purchase land use easements from about six property owners.

-The Iroquois Gas Company didn't buy out the village of Sandy Hook.
+The Iroquois gas company didn't buy out the village of Sandy Hook.

 There's no truth or evidence to any of the stuff that this caller is saying.